tomcwatts/tomcwatts/README.md

 # Ahoy 👋

-I'm a Product Design Engineer from Perth, Australia.
-Currently working at [Buildkite](https://www.buildkite.com/).
+I'm a Design Engineer from Perth, working with the fine folks at [Buildkite](https://www.buildkite.com/).